 Alternatively use jarred peppers, drained well.

 Layer the marinated peppers on a flat plate In a decorative pattern.
 Crumble feta over the peppers, next add the chopped parsley leaves and almonds.
 Drizzle with your best olive oil.
-Serve with toasted bread of your choice, in this case the delicious Hyderabadi sheermal.
+Serve with the toasted bread of your choice, in this case, the delicious Hyderabadi sheermal.